 Most of the Goodwill stores have up to 2,000 different items for sale year round.
 The prices are very competitive.
 Some items are low cost and some, such as vintage clothes, are sold at more expensive price points.
 People can shop at any of the three thousands locations year round for school supplies and anything else they need for their home.
 Call 1-800-466-3945 for information.

-Charitable clothing closets are open year round as well.
+Free or low cost charitable clothing closets are open year round as well.
 These can be located at any of dozens of sites, from local food pantries to churches or places such as Catholic Charities.
 The school supplies given are usually sold at a competitive price, but some parents may be given a voucher to pay for the entire cost.
 This will be an emergency service only.

 While most people usually do need to pay a minimal cost for their school supplies (such as binders, hats, or backpacks), there may be free classroom items given out in very rare instances.
 Examples of when this may be done is for a single mom escaping abuse, spouses of a veteran, or a teacher looking for inexpensive goods for their classroom.

 Many of the clothing centers also have thrift stores on site, and these will stock up on back to school supplies during the fall and offer them at a cheap price.
 While there are no guarantees to finding exactly what may be needed by the child, the goal is to keep a high inventory available for shoppers.
 Parents may even be able to use coupons or vouchers at some of these locations.
-Find free items from clothing closets and thrift stores..
+Find free items from clothing closets and thrift stores.

 Non-profits that provide seasonal, inexpensive school items